abuzar0013/First-Minor-Project/readme.md

    ```

-2. Follow the on-screen instructions to input video files or use the webcam for lipreading.
+2. Follow the on-screen instructions to input video files for lipreading.

 ## Contributing